cudmore/homecage/docs/docs/installing-the-software.md

 	git clone --depth=1 https://github.com/cudmore/homecage.git

-## 3) Install homecage with our install script
+## 3) Install homecage with our install scripts

-	# at a command prompt, type
 	cd homecage/homecage_app
-	./install.sh
+	./install-homecage.sh

+	# install uv4l and avconv (for streaming and video conversion)
+	./install-extras.sh

 If everything goes well, all the software should be ready to go.
 Point your browser to